We found 6 female pelvic medicine specialists who accept Blue Cross/Blue Shield near Summit, NJ.

 Clinical interests: Incontinence, Female Urologic Disorders, Pelvic Organ Prolapse, Pelvic Reconstructive Surgery, ...
 (Read more)

-Dr. Audrey Romero is an urogynecologist.
-Areas of expertise for Dr. Romero include gynecological problems, bladder infection, and menopause.
-On average, patients gave Dr. Romero a rating of 3.5 stars out of 5.
-She takes several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Empire BlueCross BlueShield.
-Dr. Romero is a graduate of MCP Hahnemann School of Medicine.
-In addition to English, she speaks Spanish.
-She is affiliated with Saint Barnabas Medical Center and Overlook Medical Center.
+Dr. Audrey Romero's specialty is urogynecology.
+She is especially interested in gynecological problems, bladder infection, and menopause.
+Patient ratings for Dr. Romero average 3.5 stars out of 5.
+Dr. Romero is an in-network provider for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Empire BlueCross BlueShield.
+She graduated from MCP Hahnemann School of Medicine.
+Dr. Romero is conversant in Spanish.
+Her professional affiliations include Saint Barnabas Medical Center and Overlook Medical Center.

 Clinical interests: Menopause, Infertility, Bladder Infection, Female Urologic Disorders, Gynecological Problems

 Dr. Jeffrey Segal is a medical specialist in urogynecology.
 Dr. Segal graduated from Thomas Jefferson University, Jefferson Medical College and then he performed his residency at Saint Barnabas Medical Center, Livingston.
 His average rating from his patients is 2.5 stars out of 5.
 Amerigroup, Blue Cross/Blue Shield, and Empire BlueCross BlueShield are among the insurance carriers that Dr. Segal accepts.
 Dr. Segal's hospital/clinic affiliations include Clara Maass Medical Center, Summit Medical Group, and Saint Barnabas Medical Center.
 His practice is open to new patients.